Kfar Monash Hoard

 The Crescentic Axehead was found about 5 years later at about 200m distance.

 As of June 2006, the Kfar Monash Hoard was on display in the Israel Museum.

 Identification of the 800 Copper Plates

 There has been conflicting ideas to the purpose of the 800 copper plates.
 Although they have been assumed to be scales of armor from an Egyptian army unit, as proposed by archaeologist Shmuel Yeivin, recent reevaluations have confuted this claim.
 Archaeologist William A. Ward proposed that the scales were means of barter or a reserve supply of metal from the Syro-Palestinian area.
 Ward arrived at this conclusion through several pieces of evidence: the scales were not attached to any jacket, body armor was generally not used by the Egyptians until the New Kingdom, copper was still very rare, and the plates were too thin for body armor.

+2023 analysis

+Several metal objects similar to those in the Kfar Monash hoard were found in this general area of the Levant.
+They were subject to metallurgical analysis, and generally dated to the Early Bronze Age.
+For example, objects from Ashkelon-Afridar, and from Tell esh-Shuna (the Jordan Valley) were seen as similar.
+Also the axes from early EB I Yiftah’el are seen as relevant.

+Kfar Monash objects were also dated, based on typological considerations, to EB IB, similarly to the axes from Tel Beth Shean.